Functions and types

 Keyword arguments

-• refinement: number of refinements to make between consecutive points
+refinement: number of refinements to make between consecutive pointsmaxpoints: maximum number of points ever allowed

 Fields